- About NCAS & UCN

 Undergraduate or Graduate Internships are available for students who already have field experience and previously acquired field skills (excavation, anthropological, geophysical, etc.).
 Students who wish to pursue an internship should contact Prof. Farney directly (email@example.com).

-For 2015, the field school will operate from July 5 to August 8, and participants will live in an agriturismo (a kind of country hotel and restaurant), called Le Colline (http://www.agriturismolecolline.com), located very close to the Vacone villa site (< 2 km).
+For 2016, the participants will live in an agriturismo (a kind of country hotel and restaurant), called Le Colline (http://www.agriturismolecolline.com), located very close to the Vacone villa site (< 2 km).
 Le Colline has rooms of two to six people, each with a separate bathroom.
 The agriturismo has internet access and will provide us with a means to do laundry.
 All meals will be provided at the agriturismo for staff and students Sunday dinner through Friday lunch as part of the program costs.
 Students will have to pay for their own meals at other times (Friday dinner through Sunday lunch), from the agriturismo or elsewhere.
 Students will also be able to visit the town of Vacone and other local towns regularly.

 Students are encouraged to travel to Rome or other nearby locales on the weekends.
 On Friday afternoon, staff arrange for students to be taken to a nearby train-station (Poggio Mirteto) for a direct train into Rome (ca. 45 minutes); likewise, students are picked up on Sunday late afternoon from Poggio Mirteto back to the agriturismo.